An Antidiscrimination Law

-The Parent Handbook in both English and Spanish and an Educator handbook are available on the Utah State Office of Education: Educational Equity page.
+The Parent Handbook in both English and Spanish and an Educator handbook are available on the Utah State Office of Education: Educational Equity Section 504 Resources page.

 Additional Section 504 Resources

-- Educational Equity Information – Section 504, Utah State Office of Education
+- Section 504 Resources, Utah State Office of Education

 - Rehabilitation Act of 1973